 - Keep the temperature of your car stable.

-- Avoid less brake.
+- Avoid fewer brakes.

 - Keep an orange or lemon handy in your hand.
 Make your child smell it for relief if he or she is experiencing car sickness.

-- Make your little one wear loose-fitting comfortable clothing.
+- Make your little one wear loose-fitting, comfortable clothing.
 Hence, the child is at ease and doesn’t feel suffocated.

-- Before leaving on a journey, ensure you make some ginger juice by combining grated ginger juice, water, sugar, and lemon juice in equal amounts.
+- Before leaving on a journey, make some ginger juice by combining grated ginger juice, water, sugar, and lemon juice in equal amounts.
 Make your kid consume this concoction for instant relief if she or he is feeling car sickness.

-- For a precaution, take along a plastic bag with wipes or a damp cloth and alternative clothes for your child.
+- For a precaution, take a plastic bag with wipes or a damp cloth and alternative clothes for your child.

 What did you do to help prevent car sickness in babies?
 Do you have other tips for this problem to share with us?
 Feel free to comment below.